Graves Business Plan Competition

 - Student teams who have placed previously in the Graves Business Plan Competition may not use the same plan to compete again.

 The Graves Business Plan Competition will accept applications beginning in February of each year.
 To apply, fill out and submit the application form.
+A sample PDF of the 2019 application form is available.
 Final applications must be submitted via the online form in order to be considered for competition.
 After preliminary review by the judging panel, invitations to present in the first round will be issued.

 Student Financial Advisors